 How about having some local sweets near Bran Castle in Romania?

 We got chimney cake (kürtöskalács in Romanian) after we left the castle.
 This spit cake came from the Hungarian-speaking region of Transylvania in Romania.
 And that region is precisely where Bran is.
 A good Kürtöskalács contains flour, sugar, milk, butter, eggs, yeast, and salt.
 Sometimes they add extra ingredients such as cinnamon and walnut.
-Cinnamon flavor was what we had if I remember correctly.
+The cinnamon flavour was what we had if I remember correctly.

 The sun came out right after we left Bran Castle.
 The landscape in Romania’s countryside was purely stunning.